Ahnfelt/Templ/readme.markdown

 Both the Templ and the JSP examples beg the question; what happens if the `.name` field is missing?
-Some template engines will report an error to the end user, some will insert a bogus value such as "null", and some will insert the empty string.
+Some template engines will report an error to the end user, some will insert a bogus string such as "null", and some will insert the empty string.
 Either way, the end user is likely to see a page that is broken.
 The problem is that traditionally there is no way to distinguish between a field that is always present and a field that might